Publications

 Abstract: Why are some suicide terrorist attacks deadlier than others?
 Suicide bombers, unlike stationary bombs, are self-guided human weapons; they can deliver and detonate explosives at a specific time and place with precision.
 Coding and analyzing new data on over four hundred suicide terrorist incidents from all around the world between 1998 and 2015, this paper argues that the number of fatalities resulting from suicide attacks is a function of strategic choices made by the perpetrators, such as where to attack and whom to target.
 Results of this analysis show that suicide attacks that seize targets of opportunity are the most lethal.
 Specifically, suicide attacks that target civilians in enclosed and easily accessible places, and that are undertaken by multiple perpetrators result in the highest numbers of fatalities.
 Understanding these strategic tactical attributes of suicide terrorism is fundamental to devising effective counterterrorism strategies that aim at hardening soft targets and minimizing the lethal impact of these attacks.

 Alakoc, Burcu Pinar.
 2017.
-“Competing to Kill: Terrorist Organizations versus Lone Wolf Terrorists,” Journal of Terrorism and Political Violence 29 (3): 509-532.
+“Competing to Kill: Terrorist Organizations versus Lone Wolf Terrorists,” Terrorism and Political Violence 29 (3): 509-532.

 Abstract: Are organizationally linked suicide attacks deadlier than those launched by lone wolf terrorists?
 This article elaborates a perpetrator-based distinction among suicide terrorist attacks between organizations and lone wolf terrorists, who operate in the absence of a financially or physically supportive terrorist organization.
 The expectation is that terrorist organizations would serve as commitment tools that increase the loyalty of suicide bombers to their missions through material and non-material incentives.
 Findings demonstrate that when terrorist organizations are involved in the planning and execution of suicide terrorist attacks, not only do they increase the lethality of these attacks but they also accentuate the tactical advantages of suicide terrorism.
 These findings suggest that despite the recent upsurge and concern about lone wolf terrorism, the lethality and security impacts of suicide terrorism continue to be driven by terrorist organizations.